Parents' Guide to Student iPad Use

 Parenting experts suggest parking all technology devices, from cell phones to iPads, in a common spot overnight to discourage late night, unmonitored use and sleep disruption.
 Don’t allow your child to sleep in a room with an iPad, laptop or cell phone.
 Remember to model appropriate use and balance of technology in your own life, too!

 SETTING UP GUIDED ACCESS & RESTRICTIONS ON STUDENT IPADS

-To help children, parents may wish to use Guided Access to temporarily limit iPad use to a specific app or set up time limits.
+To help children, parents and/or teachers may wish to use Guided Access to temporarily limit iPad use to a specific app or set up time limits.
 View instructions on Guided Access.

 In addition to the built-in filtering on students’ iPads, parents and/or teachers of grade 6-12 students may consider using Restrictions which allow additional websites such as YouTube to be blocked.
 YouTube has many educational videos and teachers use it regularly for instruction.
 Blocking YouTube will prevent your child from accessing these resources, completing homework and learning.
 Many things can be both entertaining and educational.
 While teachers work with students about appropriate and responsible use of tools like YouTube, the District also encourages parents to help guide their children in exploring this aspect of technology, as navigating such sites is becoming a necessary skill for their future.
 The District's position is that restricting access to YouTube should only be used temporarily with a goal of getting students back to managing it without restrictions and balancing their use of the tool for entertainment with the need to complete homework in a timely manner.
 View instructions on restrictions.